semantic-flow/sflo/documentation/mesh-resource.md

 ## Asset Tree Special Case

-[[Asset trees|resource.node-component.asset-tree]] represent a special category where:
+[[Asset trees|mesh-resource.node-component.asset-tree]] represent a special category where:
-- The asset tree itself (with its [[resource.node-component.flow.node-metadata]]) is part of the mesh structure
+- The asset tree itself (with its [[mesh-resource.node-component.flow.node-metadata]]) is part of the mesh structure
 - The files and folders contained within asset trees are "attached to" but not "contained in" the mesh
 - Asset tree contents are addressable but are not considered semantic flow resources